tjantium/redis-vlm-demo/README.md

-# Redis Vector Library Demo with LlamaIndex
+# Redis Vector Library, Temporal Demo with LlamaIndex

 A demonstration of using Redis as a vector store with LlamaIndex for RAG (Retrieval Augmented Generation) applications.
 This project showcases how to build a question-answering system using Redis Vector Library, LlamaIndex, and open-source language models, orchestrated by Temporal workflows.